-top things to do in bwindi impenetrable forest national park-uganda
+Which top things can i do in bwindi impenetrable forest national park-uganda

-Bwindi Impenetrable Forest National Park is a protected area in Uganda, that is home to half of the total remaining population of mountain gorillas worldwide.
-Bwindi Impenetrable Forest National Park is found in the southwestern part of the country neighboring districts of Kisoro, Kabale, and Rubanda districts, Bwindi Impenetrable forest is close to Kigali city, from Rwanda travelers can only take between 4 to 5 hours’ drive to access Bwindi.
-Bwindi impenetrable forest National Park offers one of the greatest species biodiversity in Africa with over 120 mammal species, 346 bird species, 202 butterfly species, 163 tree species, 100 fern species, and 27 frog geckos, chameleons, recorded over the years, and many other endangered species.
-Gorilla trekking in Bwindi impenetrable is the most active activity but there are more other activities to do and see in Bwindi Impenetrable as detailed below.
+Bwindi Impenetrable Forest National Park is a protected area in Uganda that is home to half of the total remaining population of mountain gorillas worldwide.
+Bwindi Impenetrable Forest National Park is found in the southwestern part of the country, neighboring the districts of Kisoro, Kabale, and Rubanda.
+Bwindi Impenetrable Forest is close to Kigali City, and travelers from Rwanda can only take between 4 and 5 hours’ drive to access Bwindi.
+Bwindi Impenetrable Forest National Park offers one of the greatest species biodiversity in Africa, with over 120 mammal species, 346 bird species, 202 butterfly species, 163 tree species, 100 fern species, 27 frog geckos, chameleons, and many other endangered species recorded over the years.
+Gorilla trekking in Bwindi Impenetrable is the most active activity, but there are many other activities to do and see in Bwindi Impenetrable, as detailed below.

 Activities to do in Bwindi Impenetrable Forest National Park